Johannes Ockeghem: Training and career

 Ockeghem probably studied with Gilles Binchois, and at least was closely associated with him at the Burgundian court.
 Since Antoine Busnois wrote a motet in honor of Ockeghem sometime before 1467, it is probable that those two were acquainted as well; and writers of the time often link Dufay, Busnois and Ockeghem.
 Although Ockeghem's musical style differs considerably from that of the older generation, it is probable that he acquired his basic technique from them, and as such can be seen as a direct link from the Burgundian style to the next generation of Netherlanders, such as Obrecht and Josquin.

 Between 1446 and 1448 Ockeghem served, along with singer and composer Jean Cousin, at the court of Charles I, Duke of Bourbon in Moulins, now in central France.
 During this service he became the first among the singing chaplains to appear in the court records.
 Around 1452 he moved to Paris where he served as maestro di cappella to the French court, as well as treasurer of the collegiate church of St. Martin, at Tours.
 In addition to serving at the French court – both for Charles VII and Louis XI – he held posts at Notre Dame de Paris and at St. Benoît.
-He is known to have traveled to Spain in 1470, as part of a diplomatic mission for the King, which was a complex affair attempting both to dissuade Spain from joining an alliance with England and Burgundy against France, and to arrange a marriage between Isabella I of Castile and Charles, Duke of Guyenne (the brother of king Louis XI).
+He is known to have travelled to Spain in 1470, as part of a diplomatic mission for the King, which was a complex affair attempting both to dissuade Spain from joining an alliance with England and Burgundy against France, and to arrange a marriage between Isabella I of Castile and Charles, Duke of Guyenne (the brother of king Louis XI).
 After the death of Louis XI (1483), not much is known for certain about Ockeghem's whereabouts, though it is known that he went to Bruges and Tours, and he probably died in the latter town since he left a will there.
-An indication of the renown in which Ockeghem was held is the number of laments written on his death in 6 February 1497; among the most famous of the musical settings of these many poems is Nymphes des bois by Josquin des Prez.
+The number of laments written on Ockeghem's death on 6 February 1497 suggests the respect he commanded among contemporaries; among the most famous of the musical settings of these many poems is Nymphes des bois by Josquin des Prez.
 Other authors of these poems included Molinet and Desiderius Erasmus; Johannes Lupi provided another musical setting.